mjansova/sonicScrewdriver/README.md

 Usage / how-to
 --------------

-Pieces of documentation are provided in HOW-TO.md
+Pieces of documentation are provided in the [HOW-TO](HOW-TO.md) file.

 To-do list / ideas
 ------------------